-Learning how to use affiliate marketing to promote products could help you earn a commission on your website, blog, social media profile, or video channel.
-To get started with affiliate marketing, you need to do more than just find random affiliate links and add them to your profile.
+Learning affiliate marketing to promote products could help you earn a commission on your website, blog, social media profile, or video channel.
+To learn affiliate marketing and apply its strategies, you need to do more than just find random affiliate links and add them to your profile.

 In this article, we will guide you through all the steps to building a valuable and ethical affiliate marketing program.
-Keep reading to discover what affiliate marketing is, how and where it is used, and the courses and resources you can access to increase your understanding.
+Keep reading to discover what affiliate marketing is, how and where it is used, and how to learn affiliate marketing through the courses and resources available today.

 What Is Affiliate Marketing?